Top 13 Engrossing Movies Like 'The Purge' Everyone Should Watch

 It is recommended to turn all of the lights off for this one and be prepared to feel at unease for most of your journey watching this movie.
 It is not for the faint of heart.

 Speaking of titles not for the faint of heart, this 2003 remake of the 1974 film directed by Tobe Hooper, has rightly earned its place as one of the most horrifying movies ever made.

 Its plot is nothing authentic, being one of the many films where a gang of teenagers is brutally murdered, but the way in which the scenes are directed, along with a haunting soundtrack, feels as if the movie itself is trying to claw its way into your brain, and trigger all senses of revulsion, using only two of your primary senses.

 It's a feat only most talented and perhaps disturbed movie directors are able to achieve.
-If you're looking for some enthralling movies like The Purge, this sly feature should be right up your alley.
+If you're looking for some enthralling movies like The Purge, should be right up your alley.
+The Texas Chainsaw Massacre

 4. Escape Room